benjlis/eabcc-presentation/slides.md

 ---
 ## Basic fact:
-As information is lost when emails are exported to PDF, it is always preferable to process email via MBOX, PST or IMAP.
+As information is lost when emails are exported to PDF, it is always preferable to process email via MBOX, PST, or IMAP.

 ## Our hypothesis:
-In the absence of such access, there is often enough information in an email PDF to create a proxy of the original emails acceptable for use in an email archive.
+If no such access is available, there is often enough information in an email PDF to create a proxy of the original emails acceptable for use in an email archive.

 ---
 # pdf2mbox